 THE PEOPLE THAT TIME FORGOT

-Who are they and what's their story?
+Who are they and what is their story?

-Old neglected grave in Toronto.
+Illegible abandoned grave in Toronto.

 Sadly, time and neglect are rapidly destroying a critical part of our history.
 As villages became towns and towns became cities, many gravesites were moved or simply plowed over as urban sprawl pushed city boundaries further and further out.
 Still other graves were abandoned as families moved and the dead were eventually forgotten.
 As these stones disappear, so too does a chunk of someone's genealogical story.